 - Reef Manta: average width 5 meters (18 feet).
 This is the species you’ll find in Komodo.

 - Giant Manta: average width 7 meters (23 feet).

-These two species have their distinguishing features and characteristics, but share the same diamond-shape body and wing-like pectoral fins, laterally placed eyes, and wide frontal mouths.
+These two species have their distinguishing features and characteristics, but share the same diamond-shaped body and wing-like pectoral fins, laterally placed eyes, and wide frontal mouths.